chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 ![](/images/docs/admin-roles.png)

-The project list page displays all your projects along with the status of associated rules (*No rules*, *Edits pending*, or *Applied*).
+The project list page displays all your projects along with the status of associated project rules (*No rules*, *Edits pending*, or *Applied*).
 When you create or update rules, those changes are **not** directly applied.
 Rather, they are staged so that you may coordinate a set of changes to be applied together at a time of your choosing.
 In fact, other administrative users may also stage changes and you would see each other's changes when you refresh your view.
 All changes will be applied together when you select the **Update Projects** button.

 Selecting a project from the list opens the projects's details page, displaying the list of rules comprising that project.
-From there, you can select any individual rule to view its list of conditions,  then select a condition to view its details.
+From there, you can select any individual rule to view its list of conditions,  then select a condition to view or update its details.

 ![](/images/docs/admin-projects.png)